mono-ball/MonoBall/Mods/templates/README.md

-# PokeSharp Mod Templates
+# MonoBall Framework Mod Templates

-This folder contains production-ready templates for creating mods in PokeSharp.
+This folder contains production-ready templates for creating mods in MonoBall Framework.
 Each template is fully documented with TODO comments and examples to help you get started quickly.

 ## 📋 Available Templates